jsarchibald/cs50/exercises/week7.md

 #### Testing

 Everything in `recall.sql` should ultimately take the form of a `SELECT` statement.
-Expected answers are as follows:

-- 300 cabbages affected.
+The `check50` command below will check for exact answers, since there is randomness in the simulation.

+- Affected cabbages: non-zero.
-- Average cabbage value: around $3.
+- Average cabbage value: likely around $2.
-- Total cabbage value: around $900.
+- Total cabbage value: likely around $200.
-- Customers to notify: 6 - Aang, Iroh, Katara, Vaatu, Wan Shi Tong, Zuko.
+- Customers to notify: Aang, Iroh, Katara, Vaatu, Wan Shi Tong, Zuko.

 #### check50

-I made a check50 for this part of our work with the cabbage merchant!

 Run this command in your terminal to check your answers: